-Another researcher perspective, from AfricaRice, notes that is important to make a case why traditional varieties are replaced.
-The intention is not to throw them away; in fact these varieties co-exist along side the improved varieties.
+Another researcher perspective, from AfricaRice, notes that it is important to make the case for why traditional varieties are replaced.
+The intention is not to throw them away; in fact, these varieties co-exist alongside the improved varieties.
 The new varieties are indeed called improved because they are created to address a certain challenge.
-It is not just about productivity, but the productivity-limiting factor such as susceptibility to disease, salinity, etc. Reliance on traditional varieties alone will not lead to the food security/sovereignty.
+It is not just about productivity, but the productivity-limiting factor such as susceptibility to disease, salinity, etc. Reliance on traditional varieties alone will not necessarily lead to food security/sovereignty.
 They can continue to be grown, and even be marketed according to the consumer needs and preferences.
 However, we should not forget the idea why new varieties are called for in the first place (AfricaRice, pers.comm.)

-Proposed policy response: Develop and support community seed banks at the local level, including research, inventories, and awareness raising and small-scale seed enterprises.
-Strengthen seed systems overall.
+Proposed policy response: Develop and support community seed banks at the local level, including research, inventories, awareness raising and small-scale seed enterprises, in order to strengthen seed systems overall.